Institutes Guide

 Per UCLA Insurance and Risk Management guidance, any transportation used to transport minors must have the appropriate levels of insurance if vendors are used.
 When using a vendor, please go through Purchasing as they are often the first reviewers of insurance and indemnification provisions.
 If a Low Value Order for Goods or Services (LVO) is used to pay vendors, it will avert the vetting process through Purchasing.

-Precollege Summer Institute participants must use campus-approved transportation for all off-campus excursions and events unless otherwise authorized.
+Precollege Summer Institute participants must use campus-approved transportation for all off-campus excursions and events during scheduled program hours unless otherwise authorized.
 They are not permitted to use their own vehicles during the hours of the program except for personal emergencies.
 Further, they are not permitted to transport other participants without written permission from the guardians of all participants involved.